Kernel Banzhaf: A Fast and Robust Estimator for Banzhaf Values: Kernel Banzhaf Approximation Guarantees

-Theorem~\ref{thm:objective_approx} is a standard guarantee for leverage score sampling.
-However, because rows are sampled in \textit{pairs}, we need to substantially modify the standard analysis.
+Next, we prove Theorem~\ref{thm:full_leverage_score}, which is a standard guarantee for leverage score sampling.
+However, because rows are sampled in \textit{pairs}, we need to modify the analysis.
 In particular, both the spectral guarantee that the sampling matrix preserves eigenvalues and the Frobenius guarantee that the sampling matrix preserves Frobenius norm need to be reproved.